svmiller/posc3610/steps-to-war/index.md

 This section will be the meat of your paper.
 Here, you’ll relate Vasquez’ general argument to the war you will examine and explain how well Vasquez’ “steps to war” model explains the war you chose.
 Your treatment here will need to be broad in scope but narrowed in detail.
 In other words, your treatment here will need to focus on the following attributes of the war.

 -   Was the motivating issue consistent with what Vasquez argues generally leads states to war?
 Why or why not?
 Be mindful that Vasquez’ primary interest might be what he terms ‘territoriality’ but his treatment is nebulous enough to include concerns of proximity, contiguity, and rivalry.
 -   How did the *confrontation* start?
 Please again internalize what the dates communicate.
 In other words, this is the start date that corresponds with the first threat, display, or use of force in what *became* a war.
-Your treatment here *must sequence the events by which the MID culminated in war* and I will read it carefully to see how thorough you are.
+Your treatment here *must sequence the events by which the confrontation escalated to war* and I will read it carefully to see how thorough you are.
 This will require you digging through newspaper archives for [*Times of London*](http://libproxy.clemson.edu/login?url=http://infotrac.galegroup.com/itweb/clemsonu_main?db=TTDA) and/or the [*New York Times*](http://libproxy.clemson.edu/login?url=https://search.proquest.com/hnpnewyorktimes?accountid=6167) in addition to [other newspaper data sources](https://clemson.libguides.com/az.php) that [Clemson’s library](https://libraries.clemson.edu) has available.
 Start doing searches on [Google Books](https://books.google.com) and [Google Scholar](https://scholar.google.com) as well.
 -   What were the initial positions of the multiple state leaders and elites with a stake in the issue that ultimately led to war?
 Who was trying to influence the resolution of the dispute and toward what end?
 Identify the “hard-liners” and “soft-liners”/“accommodationists” that would interest Vasquez for his “steps to war” model.
 Your treatment here should identify the major players (e.g. foreign ministers, ministers of war, heads of state, other decision-making elites, even, when appropriate, the general public).
 It’s worth saying you cannot adequately do this part of your analysis without hitting the books.
 [Google Books](https://books.google.com) and [Google Scholar](https://scholar.google.com) will be your friend.
 -   How did the “hard-liners” push for war and ultimately get it?
 Do notice there’s a selection effect in this assignment.
 You’re covering wars, so invariably a set of decision-making elites that wanted war were able to secure policies that escalated the confrontation to war.
 You’ll need to tell me how the “hard-liners” in the decision-making circle were able to get what they wanted and how they were able to quell the policies proposed by those who wanted some kind of accommodation or peaceful conflict resolution.
 How did the “soft-liners” acquiesce?
 Were they simply outnumbered or did they come around and support the policies that ultimately led to war?
 -   How did the war unfold and was it consistent with Vasquez’ chapter on what accounts for the size, scope, and severity of war?
 Do note there is a wide variation in war and Vasquez’ treatment here is almost certainly thinking of “world wars” that may not describe your case.
 For example, the Battle of Navarino was a multilateral war that was effectively one major battle and other cases, like the Boxer Rebellion and Crimean War, were major conflicts that dragged in multiple actors from around the globe.
 Some of these cases were simple bilateral fights (e.g. Spanish-Moroccan War).
 Vasquez’ chapter on “world wars” need not describe your case, but it’s likely there will be certain features he describes of these wars that partially fit the case you describe.
 Take care to discuss that here.